 - 1/4 tsp black pepper

-- Preheat the Oven to 400F
+- Preheat the oven to 400F.

 Disclosure: some of the links in this post are affiliate links.
 This does not result in any extra cost for you, but it does mean that I make a commission if you click through and make a purchase.

-The Nutrition Fact Below is specific to the ingredient I choose to use for this recipe, which may vary.
+The Nutrition Facts above are specific to the ingredients I chose to use for this recipe, which may vary.